Kevin C. KarnesDivisional Dean of ArtsSenior Associate Dean of FacultySamuel Candler Dobbs Professor of Music

 About

 Kevin C. Karnes is a musicologist who studies sounding expressions of identity, difference, and belonging in contemporary eastern and central Europe.
-His work bridges archival research and ethnography, engaging projects in such domains as sound studies, anthropology, philosophy, and art history.
+His work bridges archival research and ethnography, engaging projects in such domains as anthropology, sociology, philosophy, and sound studies.
 He is the author of four books, most recently Sounds Beyond: Arvo Pärt and the 1970s Soviet Underground (University of Chicago Press, 2021), and the editor of seven volumes, including Korngold and His World (Princeton UP, 2019) and Jewish Folk Songs from the Baltics (A-R Editions, 2014).
 He has served as editor-in-chief of the Journal of the American Musicological Society (2020-22) and founding series editor of the Oxford Keynotes Series of Oxford University Press (2014-20).
 Since 2022 he has taught as Visiting Professor in the Faculty of Musicology at the Jāzeps Vītols Latvian Academy of Music in Riga.
 His research has been supported by grants, fellowships, and awards from the ACLS, the NEH, and the Association for the Advancement of Baltic Studies.
 He is currently writing a new book on techno culture and east/west European integration at the turn of the 1990s, titled Electric Future: Berlin, Techno, the USSR, and the Dream of a New Europe.

 As Divisional Dean of Arts, director of Emory Arts, and co-director of the Emory Arts & Social Justice program, Kevin works across the campus and the region to connect individuals and groups through artistic work and the conversations it sparks, focusing intently on issues of social justice, civil and human rights, and buried or forgotten histories.
 His work in these areas has been supported by grants from the NEA, the Arison Arts Foundation, the lululemon Centre for Social Impact, and the Simons Foundation.
 For more on these projects, please visit http://arts.emory.edu.